About Nuoc Cham (Vietnamese Dipping Sauce)

 Notes

 - Thai chili can be very spicy to some people.
-If you can’t tolerate spicy food, reduce the chili to half or quarter.
+If you can’t tolerate spicy food, reduce the chili to half or a quarter.